 The Maltese is a charming little toy breed with a gentle nature and a sweet disposition.
 These traits and their low-shedding coat make them another popular choice for mixes and crosses.
 They’re also a great fit for owners of all experience levels, although puppy training classes are recommended for first-time owners.

-Although these dogs don’t shed much, their long coat needs daily gentle and thorough brushing to remove tangles and prevent mats.
+One of the facts about the Maltese is that they have a low-shedding, often considered hypoallergenic, coat.
+However, although these dogs don’t shed much, their long coat needs daily gentle and thorough brushing to remove tangles and prevent mats.
 If you don’t take care of it at home, you’ll need to plan to visit the groomer every 4-6 weeks.

 14. Maremma Sheepdog